laisa-alves/laisa-alves/README.md

 I'm a curious person, passionate about problem-solving.
 This passion led me to learn how to automate daily tasks.
 Yes, I have (quite a few) Excel spreadsheets that organize my entire life.
 Organization is another passion of mine, which fuels my desire to solve problems.

-I'm studying Analysis and Systems Development and have experience with HTML, CSS, JS and React.
+I'm studying Analysis and Systems Development and have experience with HTML, CSS, JS.
 Additionally, I have been venturing into mobile development using Flutter and Dart, focusing on providing exceptional experiences for mobile applications.

 ### Curiosities and hobbies